Factories in Europe and empty pharmacies in Cuba: The questions raised by the BioCubaFarma case

 The company produces electroencephalographs, electromyographs, evoked potential systems, polysomnography equipment, and other specialized technologies used in the field of neuroscience.

 The official Cuban narrative itself acknowledges this strategic role.
-EcuRed, the collaborative encyclopedia promoted by the regime, defines Neuronic as a Cuban company and maintains that, "despite producing from Europe," it remains a "national company."
+EcuRed, the collaborative encyclopedia promoted by the regime, defines Neuronic as a Cuban company and asserts that, "despite producing from Europe," it remains a "national company."

 Cuban science, state-owned enterprises, and alliances with China